Daily High to Daily Low: Is It Safe to Buy Full Truck Alliance Co. Ltd. (YMM)?

 YMM’s Market Performance

-YMM stocks went down by -13.22% for the week, with a monthly drop of -10.43% and a quarterly performance of -33.26%.
-The volatility ratio for the week stands at 11.41% while the volatility levels for the past 30 days are set at 9.47% for Full Truck Alliance Co.
+YMM stocks went up by 10.45% for the week, with a monthly jump of 11.40% and a quarterly performance of -34.58%.
+The volatility ratio for the week stands at 9.98% while the volatility levels for the past 30 days are set at 10.12% for Full Truck Alliance Co.
 Ltd..
-The simple moving average for the period of the last 20 days is -0.66% for YMM stocks with a simple moving average of -46.59% for the last 200 days.
+The simple moving average for the period of the last 20 days is 10.16% for YMM stocks with a simple moving average of -40.53% for the last 200 days.

 Analysts’ Opinion of YMM